Hainer with AI – Humanoid robot “Hainer” at TU Darmstadt – Germany’s most advanced research robot – Image: TU Darmstadt / Video screenshot

 - Job killer or joker?
 The truth about automation, AI and robotics - from the assembly line to the “memorial strap”?

-Next generation robotics: Hainer and the solution of global challenges
+Next-generation robotics: Hainer and the solution to global challenges

-With the purchase of the humanoid robot Hainer and the founding of the laboratory for humanoid robotics, the TU Darmstadt has taken a significant step in researching human -like autonomous systems.
-The technical skills of the robot, in particular its torque control, open up new opportunities for basic research in the field of learning robotics and human-robot interaction.
+With the acquisition of the humanoid robot Hainer and the establishment of the Laboratory for Humanoid Robotics, TU Darmstadt has taken a significant step in the research of human-like autonomous systems.
+The robot's technical capabilities, especially its torque control, open up new possibilities for fundamental research in the fields of machine learning robotics and human-robot interaction.

-The interdisciplinary cooperation between different specialist areas and the international embedding of research activities illustrate the holistic approach that the TU Darmstadt pursues.
-The vision of the scientists that humanoid robots could be able to work independently in the foreseeable future shows the potential of this technology.
+The interdisciplinary collaboration across various fields and the international integration of research activities illustrate the holistic approach pursued by TU Darmstadt.
+The scientists' vision that humanoid robots could be capable of working independently in the foreseeable future demonstrates the potential of this technology.

-However, the challenges associated with the further development of humanoid robots in Germany - a shortage of skilled workers, bureaucracy and financing issues - illustrate that the path to broad use of such systems still has obstacles.
-Nevertheless, the determination of the scientists involved and the strategic direction of the TU Darmstadt suggests that research on humanoid robots like Hainer will make an important contribution to technological development in this area.
+The challenges associated with the further development of humanoid robots in Germany—skills shortages, bureaucracy, and funding issues—illustrate that obstacles still stand in the way of widespread application of such systems.
+Nevertheless, the determination of the scientists involved and the strategic focus of TU Darmstadt suggest that research on humanoid robots like Hainer will make a significant contribution to technological development in this field.

-As Professor Peters summarizes it: "We will experience that robots will be part of everyday life."
-With projects such as the humanoid robot Hainer, the TU Darmstadt helps to make this vision of the future step by step reality.
+As Professor Peters summarizes: “We will see robots become part of everyday life.”
+With projects like the humanoid robot Hainer, TU Darmstadt is contributing to making this vision of the future a reality step by step.

 Suitable for: